Keck-DataReductionPipelines/OsirisDRP/README.md

 ## OSIRIS Environment

 The OSIRIS DRP requires that you set various environment variables to that it knows how to find and run the pipeline.
-Instructions are below for bash (should work for other POSIX compliant shells) and CSH.
+Instructions are below for bash (should work for other POSIX compliant shells) and c-shell.
+If you want to set up your environment every time you start your shell (e.g. via ``.cshrc`` or ``.bashrc``), you should set ``OSIRIS_VERBOSE=0`` to silence the output of the setup scripts.
+Otherwise, they will print useful messages about the setup of your OSIRIS pipeline environment.

 ### Environment Setup in Bash